 It also meant that we can continue to provide invaluable support to people all over the country who are affected by lung disease.

 Here's what we did this year to give you hope, help, and a voice.

 Hope: investing in research

-- We funded 20 research projects, with most focussing on our priority disease areas: mesothelioma, chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, bronchiectasis and children’s lung diseases.
+- This year we funded 16 new research projects, with most focussing on our priority disease areas: mesothelioma, chronic obstructive pulmonary disease (COPD) and pulmonary fibrosis.

 Help: supporting people with lung conditions